 8.3.2 Distance between seats to be defined.
 Minimum distance R-107?

 8.3.3 In the case of a "Special Needs Restraint" every dynamic test specified by this Regulation for the range of size specified by the manufacturer shall be performed twice: first, using the primary means of restraint and second, with all restraining devices in use.

 8.3.4.
+In the case of a Child Restraint System making use of or a shoulder strap positioner, the dynamic test shall be carried out as follows:

+8.3.4.1.
+With shoulder strap positioner in use.

+8.3.4.2.
+Without the shoulder strap positioner in use, unless:

+A mechanism or;

+A visual and audible warning signal is provided to prevent incorrect use of the shoulder strap positioner.

+8.3.5.
 At least the worst case of the dynamic test for the Child Restraint System shall be performed after conditioning according to paragraph 8.4.2.
 [Conditioning tests for adjusters]